 Favorite writing instruction

 One Year Adventure Novel.
 Video-based instruction that teaches a teen how to write a novel.
 This program is very engaging, relevant, and at the end of it all, your teen has a book!
 This program is unique in that it is taught by an award-winning writer and helps your child write fiction.
 There is an online community that can give feedback and critique his writing and there are contests, too.
+See my review of their imaginative learning projects.

 Cover Story.
 This is a program for middle school students taught by the same company as One Year Adventure Novel.
 This program covers shorter writing: essays, poetry, short stories, and the like.
 Everything is built around a themed magazine of your teen’s choice.
 My teen wanted to create a magazine that was about food, so all the assignments were related to food somehow.
 This is also a video-based program.